 Depending on your industry, you may need additional licenses or permits to operate your business in Florida.
 The most common license is the EIN, but you may also need sales and use tax permits, professional licenses, or a certificate of occupancy.4.Understand Federal and State Tax Requirements.
 In addition to Florida taxes, there are always federal income taxes and employer taxes that must be paid.
 Be sure to consult IRS Publications 334, Tax Guide for Small Business and 583, Taxpayers Starting a Business.5.Consider Forming an S-Corporation.

-An S-Corporation means it bears the IRS Small Business designation, which is more tax-friendly.
-Check the Florida Department of Business Professional Regulation %26 website to see if your industry should be licensed to operate in Florida.
-This document can go a long way in helping your company find an audience, increase your customer base, and keep your advocacy efforts on track over time.
+An S-Corporation means it bears the IRS Small Business designation, which is more tax-friendly.6.Check with the Department of Business Professional Regulation (DPBR).
+Check the DPBR website to see if your industry should be licensed to operate in Florida.7.Choose a Name for Your Business.
 For LLCs and corporations, you'll need to verify that your name stands out from the names of other business entities that are already on file with the Florida Department of State (DOS).8.Research Local Ordinances.
 Be sure to check your local county or city website to make sure you are familiar with local ordinances, as well as any additional requirements they may have to open a new business.9.Calculate Costs of Running Your Business in Your Desired Location.

 Before committing to a location, take some time to calculate the costs of running your business in the desired location, including rent and utilities.10.
 Obtain Insurance for Your Business.
 Although both LLCs and corporations offer many legal and financial protections, it's wise to have some insurance for your business.